rosmod/rosmod/code/ros_generator/python/README.md

 Setup Antlr4
 ------------
-Note: This step is optional as the lexer, parser and listener are included with ROS.g4
+**Note**: This step is optional as the ROS lexer, parser and listener python classes are included with ROS.g4

 ```bash
 $ cd /usr/local/lib